SAP-samples/cap-appgyver-covid-certcheck/tutorials/1_SecuritySetup/README.md

 The blog post covers the topic of **Proof Key for Code Exchange (PKCE)** which is an OAuth authorization grant type relevant for mobile clients not being capable of storing a client secret for authentication purposes.

-Instead of using SAP XSUAA for user authentication, in this scenario the SAP Identity Authentication Service (SAP IAS)  will be used.
-Based on the convenient XSUAA cross-consumption feature, the respective OAuth token can be be used to seamlessly access your SAP XSUAA based application like CAP apps.
+Instead of using SAP XSUAA for user authentication, in this scenario the SAP Identity Authentication Service tenant (SAP IAS)  will be used.
+Based on the convenient XSUAA cross-consumption feature, the respective OAuth token can be used to seamlessly access your SAP XSUAA based application like CAP apps.

-Therefore, in the following you will first create a new SAP Identity Authentication service instance (if not available yet).
-Then you will need to setup the trust between your SAP BTP XSUAA subaccount instance and your SAP Identity Authentication instance.
+Therefore, in the following you will first create a new SAP Identity Authentication Service tenant (if not available yet).
+Then you will need to setup the trust between your SAP BTP subaccount XSUAA instance and your SAP Identity Authentication Service tenant.

 In the next step you can create a new application registration in SAP IAS and a corresponding SAP XSUAA service instance providing the required roles on the SAP BTP side.
 Finally you will map the SAP IAS group assignments to SAP BTP XSUAA role collections before testing the actual token exchange feature between the two authentication tools.